KelianDEV/KelianDEV/README.md

 </div>

-### <div align="center">I'm Kelian, a C# and Xamarin Forms developer 👨‍💻 currently diving deeper into that🚀</div>
+### <div align="center">I'm Kelian, a C# and ML.NET developer 👨‍💻 currently diving deeper into that🚀</div>

-- 🔭 I’m currently working on an Xamarin Forms App
+- 🔭 I’m currently working on a Spam Detector

 - 🤯 I’m currently learning the basics of Machine Learning